This is our system from 2020 and 2021, not all of this is in place anymore but we’ve kept the page in case it is needed again.

 Audience interaction and distancing

 It’s totally OK to chat to the audience and get suggestions like before, but we can’t get audience volunteers on stage at the moment.
-We should also minimise chanting, shouting and singing along as per DCMS guidelines.

 Please also keep distance from audience when performing, off-stage and waiting to go on.

 The audience seating is arranged to keep physical distancing in place between audience and between audience and performers, so at the moment we can only perform on stage and shouldn’t take scenes off stage and into or behind the audience.